The best cheap gaming laptop deals of the week

 Lenovo Legion Y Series | Save up to 30%

-Lenovo is currently offering big savings on their Legion Y Series laptops, and you can get massive price cuts on top models with the code GAMERDADS (a bit presumptuous, but never mind).
-That leads to savings of over $310 in some cases, so it's absolutely worth checking out.View Deal
+Lenovo is currently offering big savings on their Legion Y Series laptops, and you can get massive price cuts on top models with the code SUMMERSALE2020.
+That leads to savings of over $300 in some cases, so it's absolutely worth checking out.View Deal

 Acer Nitro 5 | 15.6" 1080p | i5-10300H CPU | GTX 1650 GPU | 8GB RAM | 256GB SSD | $699.99 at Best Buy